Have questions? Find answers here.

 - How are the charities selected?

-Initially, all listed charities are Minnesota based or Minnesota chapters of national charities.
 Their listing recognizes the charities' effectiveness and impact on their respective communities.
 Interest for Others relies on charities' established reputation, publicly available ratings, and interviews with officers, staff and disinterested persons.
 The listed charities will change to provide wider choice in later phases of the Interest for Others program's operation.
 A condition of listing is each participating charity's willingness to inform its donor base and other constituents about use of the program, and otherwise identify with Interest for Others and the program in advertising and other communications.
-Over time, Interest for Others intends to expand nationwide, using similar selection criteria, but without restriction to Minnesota.
+Over time, Interest for Others intends to expand nationwide, using similar selection criteria.

 - Will other charities be listed in the future?

-The list of charities included in the February 2017 program launch is subject to change, depending on the public's response to each organization's appeal, the charities' demonstrated effort promoting the Interest for Others program, and recommendations from program users.
+The list of charities is subject to change, depending on the public's response to each organization's appeal, the charities' demonstrated effort promoting the Interest for Others program, and recommendations from program users.
 Additions to the list are likely after the program develops more capacity in staff and other resources.

 - How can I change or cancel a recurring donation?